bioidiap/idiap-devtools/doc/install.rst

-If you would like to use the WebDAV interface to our web service for manually uploading or modifying contents of files, you may also setup the address, username and password for that server inside the file ``~/.devtoolsrc``.
+If you would like to use the WebDAV interface to our web service for manually uploading or modifying contents of files, you may also setup the address, username and password for that server inside the user configuration file (typically, ``~/.config/devtools.toml``).
 Here is a skeleton:

 .. code-block:: toml